Tolulope-aj/Order_Fulfillment_Dashboard/README.md

 ### Project Overview

 Streamline Logistics Solutions is facing significant challenges in its order fulfillment process, including: mounting order backlogs, lack of order visibility for customers, rising customer dissatisfaction due to delays and communication gaps, and escalating operational costs.
-This data analysis project aims to address these challenges by developing an interactive Excel dashboard that enhances visibility, efficiency, and customer satisfaction in its order fulfillment operations.
+This data analysis project aims to address these challenges by developing an Excel dashboard that enhances visibility, efficiency, and customer satisfaction in its order fulfillment operations, and also provide actionable recommendations to drive sustainable business growth.

 ### Data Sources